 Video of Dr. Danica Stanimirovic, Program Leader, Therapeutics Beyond Brain Barriers, presenting carrier molecules that can deliver biologics to the brain at Biotransfer 2014 in Toronto.

 (On screen: Presentation - Blood-brain barrier carriers: A platform for (bio)therapeutic delivery to CNS targets.
 Danica Stanimirovic.
-Human Health Therapeutics Portfolio.
+Human Health Therapeutics Research Centre.
 National Research Council of Canada)

 Thank you, Bernard.
 Thank you, everybody.

 I'm going to present today a set of platform technology

 for delivering biotherapeutics across the blood-brain